Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 In this section, three cases of inviscid flow over a NACA 0012 aerofoil at different angles of attack are presented, in subsonic~\citep{Sevilla-SHM:2013,Nogueira2009}, transonic~\citep{Sevilla-SHM:2013,Thibert-TGO:1979,Balan2015,Balan2012,Yano2012} and supersonic~\citep{Balan2015,Persson-PP:2006} regimes.
 The details of the flow conditions are presented in table~\ref{tb:NACAinviscid_FlowConditions}.
 The objective of these tests is to assess the robustness of the FCFV method in purely inviscid flows, ranging from smooth to discontinuous solutions with shocks, and to compare the results with high-order reference solutions and CCFV results computed using Ansys Fluent.

 The aerofoil is embedded in a computational domain which extends up to 15 chord lengths from the surface.
 Inviscid wall conditions are imposed on the aerofoil surface, whereas far-field conditions are enforced on the outer boundary by means of the Riemann solver.
-The unstructured mesh designed for inviscid flow simulations is depicted in figure~\ref{fig:NACAinviscid_Meshes} and it consists of 712,614 triangular cells, with non-uniform refinement on the surface of the aerofoil and at the leading and trailing edges.
+The unstructured mesh designed for inviscid flow simulations is depicted in figure~\ref{fig:NACAinviscid_Meshes} and it consists of 236,178 triangular cells, with non-uniform refinement on the surface of the aerofoil and at the leading and trailing edges.
+The resulting mesh, designed for different flow regimes without any case-dependent grid adaptation, is capable of capturing strong and weak shocks near the aerofoil as well as detached bow shocks, making it suitable for subsonic, transonic and supersonic simulations.

 The FCFV solver shows good performance in the solution of all three problems and a detail of the computed Mach number distributions is displayed in figure~\ref{fig:NACAinviscid_FCFV}.